• Skip to main content

 • oil: I prefer canola oil in my pancakes.
 It gives the right texture without an overbearing flavor.
 Olive oil and coconut oil are also good oils for pancakes, but I find both change the flavor too much for our liking.

-• baking soda and powder: make sure both are fresh!
+• baking soda and powder: make sure both are fresh for the fluffiest pancakes

 • salt: we prefer sea salt